 Downy Mildew: This fungus causes whitish gray patches on the undersides and eventually both sides of the leaves.
 Burpee Recommends: Rotate crops with plants in a different family.
 Avoid overhead watering.
 Provide adequate air circulation, do not overcrowd plants.
 Do not work around plants when they are wet.

 Powdery Mildew: This fungus disease occurs on the top of the leaves in humid weather conditions.
 The leaves appear to have a whitish or greyish surface and may curl.
 Burpee Recommends: Avoid powdery mildew by providing good air circulation for the plants by good spacing and pruning.
 Contact your Cooperative Extension Service for fungicide recommendations.

 Septoria Leaf Spot: It is most severe during rainy seasons in closely planted gardens.
-Water soaked circular or angular spots with a greasy, greenish appearance on lower leafs appear.
-Fungus spores are produced and darken the center of the spots.
+Water soaked circular or angular spots with a greasy, greenish appearance on lower leaves appear.
+Fungal spores are produced and darken the center of the spots.
 There is a progressive loss of foliage.
 Burpee Recommends: Remove and destroy infected plant debris.
 Don't handle or brush against plants when they are wet.
 Rotate plantings.
 Remove weeds growing nearby.

 Common Pest and Cultural Problems